 The Bachelor of Architecture degree is offered in a five-year curriculum, which focuses on the design laboratory.
-The studio sequence consists of four segments: a three-year basic core, a threer quarter topic studios an urban design studio and a two-quarter long culminating senior project.
+The studio sequence consists of four segments: a three-year basic core, three-semester topic studios, an urban design studio, and a two-semester long culminating senior project.
 Lecture classes in Architecture Theory and History, Human Behavior, Professional Practice, Programming, Sustainability, Building Technology, Structures, Codes and Digital Media are closely coordinated with the studio sequence, and students are expected to demonstrate their knowledge of these areas in their design projects.

 Course work within the Department of Architecture is open only to those students who have been admitted to the Department and are designated Architecture majors.